 As a farmer in Israel, we could hold God’s feet to the fire on his promise to provide for us.
 If we toiled all year and gave our tithe, and yet, God allowed very little to grow; we could confront God and truly blame him for the small harvest.
 No matter how much we plowed or plucked, God is ultimately responsible for creation.
 Although, if we were a carpenter, then forming, molding, and producing each and every chair is our responsibility.
 How can you “test God” when you are a carpenter and you are responsible for creating chairs?

 Is Tithing Relevant for the Church?

 Tithing has no place in the Church today, and even more so the way we tithe (with money).
 There are principles we can apply today, but giving 10% to a local church is not a requirement.
 There is nowhere in scripture that informs us how tithing should be changed into what it is today.
-This doesn’t mean that tithing is required but we’re doing it wrong.
+This doesn’t mean that tithing is required even though we are doing it wrong.
 It means that we’ve changed the practice of tithing to make it sound like it fits into the New Testament Church.
-The New Covenant paints a new picture for how we are to worship God with our giving.
+The New Covenant paints a new picture of how we are to worship God with our giving.
 Please give sacrificially, cheerfully, and consistently while allowing the Holy Spirit to guide your decisions.